jeffrey6557/CS205-Parallel-Computing-Project/README.md

 1. For stock price, use returns = percentage change
 2. For other values, use min-max scaling: RN = (R-R_min) / (R_max – R_min) where R is the value of an input

 ## Methodology and Parallelisation

 ### Neural Network Architecture

 For the prediction method, multi-layer Artificial Neural Networks (ANN) using back-propagation algorithm has shown promising results in stock index prices compared with traditional methods [1].
 Note that the traditional gradient descent algorithm of back-propagation is sequential by nature.
-We will therefore apply a technique that combines MPI and OpenMP to parallelize the training process: asynchronized multiple sub-neural networks[3] with nested parallel batch Stochastic Gradient Descent[2].
+We will therefore apply a technique that combines MPI with **three differerent parallelizable algorithms** to parallelize the training process: asynchronized multiple sub-neural networks[3] with nested parallel batch Stochastic Gradient Descent[2].

 ### Neural Network Architecture (hyperparameters)

-We implemented a **fully connected** network with:
+We implement a **fully connected** network with:

 1. L = 1 to 10 layers
-2.	number of neurons = 4~64/layer; fewer neurons in deeper layers (pyramidal architecture)
+2. number of neurons = 4 to 64 per layer; fewer neurons in deeper layers (pyramidal architecture)
 3. Optimizer ADAM learning rate, other parameters such as momentum
 4. ReLu/MSE activation, linear activation for output node
 5. L2 regularization, early stopping, dropouts

 ### Parallelism Architecture

 We execute data and model parallelism at two levels.
 Firstly, each machine (e.g. an Odyssey node) will store a Data Shard (a subset of data) and train a model replica independently and asynchronously (see Figure 1.)
-Each replica fetch weights (w) from the parameter server (the master node), compute grad(w) with SGD, and push grad(w) to the server.
+Each replica will fetch weights (w) from the parameter server (the master node), compute grad(w) with SGD, and push grad(w) to the server.
 The parameter server updates the parameter set whenever it receives grad(w) from a model replica.
 We implemented this level with MPI (mpi4py package).

+# *Continue from here*

 # Data and Model Parallelism

 ![architecture_abstract](images/architecture_abstract.png)

 *Figure 1: Parallelised Neural Network Architecture [3].
 Model replicas asynchronously fetch parameters w and push ∆𝑤 to the parameter server.*

 Secondly, each model replica computes ∆𝑤 by averaging the mini-batch gradients from 64 or 32 (depend on number of cores in a node) parallel threads (see Figure 2).
 We implemented this level with OpenMP (Cython parallel module).